-The Federal Trade Commission has been steadily expanding its investigation and enforcement efforts for online advertising, particularly in the area of affiliate marketing.
-From advertisers, and manufacturers, to networks, publishers and payment processors, the FTC dedicates significant staff and resources to ensuring that advertisements are truthful and do not contain exaggerated claims or misleading information to get people to click.
+The Federal Trade Commission’s FTC attorneys have been steadily expanding its investigation and enforcement efforts for online advertising, particularly in the area of affiliate marketing.
+From advertisers, and manufacturers, to networks, publishers and payment processors, FTC attorneys dedicate significant staff and resources to ensuring that advertisements are truthful and do not contain exaggerated claims or misleading information to get people to click.
 The FTC also regularly partners with state and local regulators to enforce consumer protection laws and regulations, including those pertaining to telemarketing, FinTech, data privacy, health-related products and that otherwise impact vulnerable groups of individuals.

 The Federal Trade Commission’s Division of Marketing Practices investigates and enforces violations of the FTC Act and other federal consumer protection laws, including the Telemarketing Sales Rule, CAN-SPAM, the Business Opportunity Rule and the Magnuson-Moss Act.
-It files enforcement actions in federal court for temporary restraining orders, permanent injunction relief and ancillary equitable relief, often freezing assets and seeking monetary relief.
+FTC lawyers file enforcement actions in federal court for temporary restraining orders, permanent injunction relief and ancillary equitable relief, often freezing assets and seeking monetary relief.